felixsteinke/motion-planner/README.md

 ## Run

-In order to run it make sure that your `venv` is installed.
+In order to run it makes sure that your `venv` is installed.

 Windows: